top of page

 Other breakup scenarios that can be traumatic for a man to perform in his next relationship

 Lastly, being cheated on may be problematic, too.
-This may also cause self doubt and for one to second guess their sexual abilities, which can take a toll on their sexual confidence in future relationships.
+This may also cause self-doubt and for one to second guess their sexual abilities, which can take a toll on their sexual confidence in future relationships.

-How to Navigate ED After a Breakup
+How to Navigate It After a Breakup

-Now that we have a good understanding of how a breakup can impact your sex life, we need to talk about how you can sustain a healthy erection post-breakup.
+Now that we have a good understanding of how a breakup can impact your sex life, we need to talk about how you can sustain a healthy boner post-breakup.
 It’s plain and simple, take everything we just talked about and beat it with some help and techniques.

 Manage Your Stress Levels